rems-project/cn-tutorial/src/tutorial-with-bcp-comments.md

 In the following we will sometimes use unsigned integer types to focus on specifying memory ownership, rather than the conditions necessary to show absence of C arithmetic undefined behaviour.

+BCP: Maybe it would be better to use unsigned throughout the early parts of the tutorial, to emphasize higher-level aspects of reasoning in CN, and then deal with all the intricacies of numbers all at once.

 ### Exercises